zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 announcement is already stored.
 We set the requested timeout to 300 seconds.

-If we obtain an Announcement Store response from a node on the list indicating that the announcement is stored, we consider the announcement to be stored on the node until a Data Search response or further Store Announcement response indicates otherwise.
+If we obtain an Announcement Store response from a node on the list indicating that the announcement is stored for a certain duration, we consider the announcement to be stored on the node until that duration expires or a Data Search response indicates that it is no longer stored.

 We consider an announcement to be announced if it is stored on at least half of the nodes in the list.